Vivek-04022001/documentation/plone.app.dexterity/advanced/vocabularies.md

 ## Dynamic sources

-The static vocabulary is obviously a bit limited, since it is hard-coded in Python.
+The static vocabulary is obviously a bit limited, since it's hard-coded in Python.

 We can make a one-off dynamic vocabulary using a context source binder.
 This is a callable, usually a function or an object with a `__call__` method.